Mannequin Two: On the Move: Plot

 Admiring Jessie's necklace, Hollywood tries it on, becoming a statue and restoring her to life.
 Jessie leaves to explore the mall.
 Spretzle's henchmen find Hollywood, remove the necklace, then rush to find Jessie.
-The Queen of Hauptman-Koenig then calls Spretzle, warning him she knows the crown jewels are missing.
-Jason finds Hollywood and explains Jessie came to life.
-Hollywood believes him, remarking, "This has happened before."

-Recognizing Jason is William reincarnated, Spretzel tries to kill him.
-Seeing Spretzel's henchmen, Jessie takes a go-kart and escapes to Jason's home.
-Spretzle and the authorities follow Jason to his home.
+The Queen of Hauptmann-Koenig then calls Spretzle, warning him she knows the crown jewels are missing.
+Recognizing Jason as William reincarnated, Spretzle tries to kill him.
+Seeing Spretzle's henchmen, Jessie takes a go-kart and escapes to Jason's home, only for Spretzle and the authorities to follow Jason there.
 The count confronts Jessie alone and puts the necklace on her.
 Seeing her frozen again, Jason realizes the necklace is cursed and demands it be removed.
-The cops (Hollywood calls them "The Heat"), believing he is unhealthily fixated on a mannequin, arrest him for theft.
-Spretzle wants to leave with Jessie but Mr. James reminds the count they have a contract and a show happening tomorrow.
+The cops, believing he is unhealthily fixated on a mannequin, arrest him for theft.
+Spretzle wants to leave with Jessie but James reminds him of the presentation for the next day.

 The next day, Hollywood dresses in his former US Marine Corps uniform and bluffs a policeman into releasing Jason into his custody.
 At the Enchanted Peasant Girl presentation, Jason removes Jessie's necklace on stage, restoring her to life in front of spectators who assume it is part of the show.
-Enraged, Spretzle takes Jessie and forces her into his hot air balloon.
+Enraged, Spretzle takes Jessie hostage and forces her into his hot air balloon.
 Jason follows and they struggle.
 Jessie puts the necklace on Spretzle, repeating the ancient curse.
 The now-frozen Spretzle is knocked out of the balloon and smashes into pieces on the street.

-Later in Hauptmann-Koenig, the glued together statue of Count Spretzle is the castle centerpiece and inspires his own fairy tale.
-Meanwhile, the newly married Jason and Jessie pick up a new necklace at Prince & Company before leaving on their honeymoon.
+Later in Hauptmann-Koenig, the glued together Spretzle statue is the castle centerpiece and inspires his own fairy tale.
+Meanwhile, newly married Jason and Jessie pick up a new necklace at Prince & Company before leaving on their honeymoon.